 One of the outcomes of the coronation of Queen Elizabeth II was that there was a large increase in the sales of televisions.
-This was because the BBC announced that the coronation was to be televised, which was something very special indeed at that time.
+This was because the BBC announced that the coronation was to be televised, which was something new and very special indeed at that time.
 My family was among those who bought a television for the occasion.

 I was a teenager at the time, and wasn't particularly interested in the coronation.
 I was more interested in the television and how it entertained us afterwards.

 The appearance of early televisions